Bloody Mary (folklore)

-Bloody Mary is a legend of a ghost, phantom, or spirit conjured to reveal the future.
+Bloody Mary is a legend of a ghost, phantom, witch, or spirit conjured to reveal the future.
 She is said to appear in a mirror when her name is chanted repeatedly.
-The Bloody Mary apparition may be benign or malevolent, depending on historic variations of the legend.
+The Bloody Mary apparition may be benevolent or malevolent, depending on historical variations of the legend.
 Bloody Mary appearances are mostly witnessed in group participation play.

 Ritual

 Historically, the divination ritual encouraged young women to walk up a flight of stairs backward holding a candle and a hand mirror, in a darkened house.
-As they gazed into the mirror, they were supposed to be able to catch a view of their future husband's face.
+As they gazed into the mirror, they were supposed to glimpse a view of their future husband's face.
 There was, however, a chance that they would see a skull (or the face of the Grim Reaper) instead, indicating that they were going to die before they would have the chance to marry.

-In the ritual of today, Bloody Mary allegedly appears to individuals or groups who ritualistically invoke her name in an act of catoptromancy.
-This is done by repeatedly chanting her name into a mirror placed in a dimly-lit or candle-lit room.
-The name must be uttered thirteen times (or some other specified number of times).
-The Bloody Mary apparition allegedly appears as a corpse, witch, or ghost that can be friendly or evil, and is sometimes seen covered in blood (hence the name).
+In the modern ritual that began to coalesce in the late 1960s, Bloody Mary allegedly appears to individuals or groups who ritualistically invoke her name in an act of catoptromancy.
+This is done by repeatedly chanting her name into a mirror placed in a dim or candle-lit room.
+More modern versions of the ritual are played in a restroom.
+The name must be uttered 3 times (or some other specified number of times).
+Some stories suggest you must chant her name into the bathroom mirror 47 times before she will come out.
+The Bloody Mary apparition allegedly appears as a corpse, witch, and ghost that can either be friendly, evil, or a demonic spirit, and is sometimes seen covered in blood (hence the name).
 The lore surrounding the ritual states that participants may endure the apparition screaming at them, cursing them, strangling them, stealing their soul, drinking their blood, or scratching their eyes out.
 Some variations of the ritual call Bloody Mary by a different name—"Hell Mary" and "Mary Worth" are popular examples.
 The modern legend of Hanako-san in Japan strongly parallels the Bloody Mary mythology.

-Phenomenon explanations

-Staring into a mirror in a dimly-lit room for a prolonged period can cause one to hallucinate.
-Facial features may appear to "melt", distort, disappear, and rotate, while other hallucinatory elements, such as animal or strange faces, may appear.
-Giovanni Caputo of the University of Urbino writes that this phenomenon, which he calls the "strange-face illusion", is believed to be a consequence of a "dissociative identity effect", which causes the brain's facial-recognition system to misfire in a currently unidentified way.
-Other possible explanations for the phenomenon include illusions attributed, at least partially, to the perceptual effects of Troxler's fading and possibly apophenia. or even self-hypnosis.
+Additionally, in the 1990s the Bloody Mary ritual was represented in pop culture and used as a tool to discuss racial and sexual violence, and gender oppression.